canonical/ubuntu-pro-client/README.md

  1. Add a `@wip` tag decorator on the scenario
  2. To only run @wip scenarios run: `tox -e behave-20.04 -- -w`
- 4. If you want to use a debugger:
+ 3. If you want to use a debugger:
-    a.
-Add ipdb to integration-requirements.txt
+    1. Add ipdb to integration-requirements.txt
-    b.
-Add ipdb.set_trace() in the code block you wish to debug
+    2. Add ipdb.set_trace() in the code block you wish to debug

 (If you're getting started with behave, we recommend at least reading through [the behave